sourcefuse/loopback4-microservice-catalog/packages/archival/README.md

 deleteAll(data, {skipArchive: true});
 ```

-- The Actor field is now configurable and can save any string type value in the field.
+- The Actor field is configurable and can save any string type value in the field.
   Though the default value will be userId a developer can save any string field from the current User that is being passed.

 ```ts